-that took me right back to my 6th grade Home Ec. class.
-I took one bite and boy did these things transport me to 198…. with Ms. Rathbun.
+Tasting these took me right back to my 6th grade Home Ec. class.
+I took one bite and boy did these things transport me to standing in my junior high classroom with Ms. Rathbun lecturing us about baking.

-I also got a flashback of a tall 8th-grade girl who shall remain nameless to protect the innocent.
+Side note: I also got a flashback of a tall 8th-grade girl in that class who shall remain nameless (for reasons that are about to be obvious).
 She was well endowed for her age and didn’t like to participate much in class, too busy chewing her gum or doing her nails or something of the sort.

 “Boy, do these need a rest,” proceeding to lift her boobs up and onto the table.